emiljapelt/seplin/documentation/HelloWorlds.md

 ```

 ## Higher-order routine
-Using a library is likely the nicest way to do this, but we can still make it weirder by using higher-order routines (Which could also be from a library).
+Finally we can utilize the fact that in Seplin, routines are just values which can be given as arguments, reassigned, etc., to write a generalized array iterator which applies a routine to each element:
 ```
 internal fout ::= (c: char){
     print c;